 Allergy Testing And Treatment Center

 The evaluation in our Allergy Testing and Treatment Center starts with a detailed history and physical exam by Dr. Slaughter.
 Dr. Slaughter is a Board Certified Otolaryngologist (Ear, Nose, and Throat doctor) and a member of the American Academy of Otolaryngic Allergy.
-He has extensive training and more than 20 years of experience in managing allergies.
-Seasonal and Perennial allergic rhinitis produce frustrating symptoms of nasal congestion, sneezing, watery itchy eyes, post nasal drip, recurring sinus infections, sinus pressure and headache.
+He has extensive training and more than 25 years of experience in managing allergies.
+Seasonal and Perennial allergic rhinitis produce frustrating symptoms of nasal congestion, sneezing, watery itchy eyes, postnasal drip, recurring sinus infections, sinus pressure, and headache.
 The treatments we offer can relieve you of these symptoms and free you up to be clear, rested, and healthy.

 The treatments we offer can relieve you of these symptoms and free you up to be clear, rested, and healthy.